Top 10 Considerations Before Installing a Steam Shower

 7. Where Will The Steam Head Be Located?

 The steam head should be located approximately six to twelve inches above the floor on a wall opposite the seating area and away from the entrance.
-We recommend a cool-to-the-touch steam head.

 8. Where Will You Position Your Steam Control?